 Figure 37.
-Number and Catch per Unit Effort (CPUE) of Smallmouth Bass observed in 2012 surveys of the Lower Yakima River from Benton to the River Mouth.
+Number and Catch per Unit Effort (CPUE) of Northern Pike Minnow observed in surveys of the Yakima River Wapato Reach.
+Data are from 2011-2013 surveys and display NPM presence over varying seasons.

 Large amounts of piscivorous fish were found to inhabit the Lower Yakima River, which is defined as that portion of the river between Prosser Dam and the confluence of the Yakima River with the Columbia River.
 During winter months high amounts of piscivorous fish, in particular NPM, were found in irrigation drains along the Yakima River.
 These drains remain highly productive over the winter months as their temperatures typically remain higher than the Yakima River and may range up to 10 degrees Celsius higher.